agenticpartner/nemostudiodesktop/README.md

 The first workflow step prepares the NeMo Curator environment on the remote machine:

-- **Left terminal** connects at application start and shows “Waiting for user action.”
-Use the **Upload Files** button (below Get Ready 01) to upload your own files or folders to the remote `data/sample` directory.
+- **Left terminal** connects at application start and shows progress of any activity executed in a NeMo workflow setup.Use the **Upload Files** button (below Get Ready 01) to upload your own files or folders to the remote `data/sample` directory.
+- **Right terminal** monitor NVDIA containers availability.
 - **Get Ready 01**
   - Uploads nemo curator examples (data, scripts) to the remote `example/` folder in DGX Spark.
   - Pulls the `nvcr.io/nvidia/nemo-curator:25.09` image.